Development Process Summary

 Software Development Cycles

 The Axom team uses a sprint-based development process.
-We collect and track issues (bugs, feature requests, tasks, etc.) using Github and define a set of development tasks (i.e., issues) to complete for each sprint.
+We collect and track issues (bugs, feature requests, tasks, etc.) using GitHub and define a set of development tasks (i.e., issues) to complete for each sprint.
 While the team meets to discuss issues and plan which ones will be worked in each sprint, developers of individual Axom components may plan and schedule work in any way that works for them as long as this is coordinated with other team efforts.
 Work performed in each sprint work period is tracked as a single unified sprint encompassing activities for the entire project.

 Software Releases and Version Numbers